-A business licence is needed for all natural persons and legal entities wishing to start a business in a commercial or industrial activity, or as an artisan (article 1, Business Licences Law).
+A business licence is needed for all natural persons and legal entities wishing to start a business in a commercial or industrial activity, or as a craftsman (artisan).
 Selling goods or services online is considered by the Business Licences Law to be a commercial activity and therefore requires a licence.